Where to Go Ice Skating in Banff and Canmore

 Abraham Lake (David Thompson Country)

-No, Abraham Lake is not in Banff National Park, but it’s not too far in David Thompson Country.
+Abraham Lake is not too far from Banff National Park in David Thompson Country.
 In about a two-hour drive from Banff, you can be at one of Canada’s most famous spots to see the renowned methane ice bubbles, so it deserves a special place on this list.
 If you have ever wanted to skate on ice bubbles, head here around January and February.

 In lakes, large white bubbles are created when water-dwelling bacteria feed on decaying organic matter, expelling methane gas.
 When the water freezes, the methane bubbles get trapped in the ice and create these fantastic phenomena.